Skip navigation

 Background

-The Core Standards of Practice serve as a resource for the development of Standards of Practice that reflect the context, jurisdictional needs and legislation relevant to physiotherapy regulatory organizations across Canada.
+The Model Standards of Practice serve as a resource for the development of Standards of Practice that reflect the context, jurisdictional needs, and legislation relevant to physiotherapy regulatory organizations across Canada.

 Purpose of Standards of Practice